KIBERLINE7/WebGame-TreasureAndDungeon/README.md

 # This project is written and uses the Fast API framework

 Basic commands for launching and working with the project:
 1) uvicorn main:app --reload
 Launching the project
-2) alembic revision --autogenerate -m ""
+2) alembic revision --autogenerate -m "Your naming"
 Creating a version for adding to the database

 ------------------------------------------------